offbyone/ideas/content/posts/2023-06-13-how-to-remotely-update-the-host-certificates-on-a-udm.md

 # LetsEncrypt / ACME on the Synology

 This part was surprisingly easy.
 Not because I solved it myself, but someone already did it[ref]the third-best kind of code is "working code that someone else wrote"[/ref], and it's basically perfect. [\@JessThysoee](https://github.com/JessThrysoee/synology-letsencrypt) made a package that sets up a complete suite of LetsEncrypt (well, really, ACME) tools on the Synology that does 95% of what I needed.
 Since that tool supports both customization (via an `env` file) and integration with Synology's certificate machinery (via `hooks`) I was sorted.
-The `AWS_SHARED_CREDENTIALS_FILE` is created by my IOT integration, renewed every 30 minutes (unless `us-east-1` is down, of course\![ref]For context in the future, this post was written on a day where us-east-1 experienced a major outage.[/ref]).
+The `AWS_SHARED_CREDENTIALS_FILE` is created by my IOT integration, renewed every 30 minutes (unless `us-east-1` is down, of course![ref]For context in the future, this post was written on a day where us-east-1 experienced a major outage.[/ref]).

 My `env` looks like this: